Perjury Act 1728

+Provisions

 Section 2 - Penalty for perjury and subornation of perjury

 The act applied only to perjury in judicial proceedings.
 Section 2 provided that perjury and subornation of perjury were punishable with imprisonment for a term not exceeding seven years.

 William Oldnall Russell said section 2 was the important statute relating to the punishment of perjury.

 Castro v R was decided under section 2.

 Section 6

 Section 6 provided for the act to expire.

+Subsequent developments

-The act was revived and made perpetual by the Continuance, etc., of Acts, 1735 (9 Geo.
+The whole act was revived and made perpetual by the Continuance, etc., of Acts, 1735 (9 Geo.
 2. c.
-18).
-Section 6 was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867, because it had been virtually repealed by that act.
+18), which came into force on 15 January 1736.